danilobarion1986/sequel-asterisk-hunter/README.md

     $ gem install sequel-asterisk-hunter

+## Usage

-The plugin needs to be initialized by the Sequel extension interface.
-The simplest way to configure plugin globally is adding this line to the initializer:
+The extension needs to be initialized by the Sequel extension interface.
+The simplest way to configure it globally is adding this line to the initializer:

 ```ruby
 Sequel.extension :asterisk_hunter